szabgab/slides/github-pages/github-pages.md

 * Create a GitHub repository called USERNAME.github.io (using your own USERNAME).
 * For user [szabgab](https://github.com/szabgab/) it is [szabgab.github.io](https://github.com/szabgab/szabgab.github.io).
-* Make the new repository public so we'll all be able to see the source.
+* Make the new repository public so everyone will be able to see the source.
 * Check the "Add a README file" checkbox.

 * Check the `Actions` tab to see the process generating the web site.